MARKETING • CREATIVE • DIGITAL

 Use Job Boards for Research – Then, Tap Your Network

 The likelihood of landing a new leadership role through a job board is relatively low.
-I know this through personal experience as a recruiter, but I’ve also read statistics that show companies only hire about 10% of leaders via job boards.
+We know this through personal experience as a recruiter, but we’ve also read statistics that show companies only hire about 10% of leaders via job boards.

 With that said, this doesn’t make job boards entirely obsolete.
 For executives, job boards can assist in uncovering where opportunities may be.
 Position ads can help you identify where to direct your networking attention.